 In addition, program your thermostat for longer run-cycles.
 While this action won’t prevent problems, it can help bring down the humidity in your Houston area home.
-This can offer a more comfortable environment, plus keep mold spores from developing in your home.
+This can offer a more comfortable environment, as well as keep mold spores from developing in your home.

 Get Rid of Any Pests

-For some reason certain bugs and pests are attracted to air conditioning units, which can be detrimental if they get inside the system.
-To keep ants and other pests away, use an eco-friendly pesticide around the base of the unit to keep them from “bugging” your air conditioner.
+Many bugs and pests are drawn to A/C units, which can be detrimental if they get inside the system.
+To keep ants and other pests away, use an eco-friendly pesticide around the exterior of the unit and check on it regularly throughout the summer.

-Most outdoor A/C units rest on a concrete slab or other platform, giving them a level base of operation.
-However, over time these can settle or sag, impacting the performance of the air conditioner.
+Most outdoor A/C units rest on a concrete slab or other platform, allowing them a level base of operation.
+However, over time these can settle or sag, hindering the performance of the air conditioner.
 Check on your outdoor component to confirm that the base continues to stay level.